Monte San Giovanni Campano

 The library preserves some precious incunabula, which were donated to the friars by Giovan Thomaso Cimello from Monticiano, a sixteenth century writer and musician.

-Worth of note is the ham and all its by-products such as salami and cold cooked meats and also the sheep and goats cheese.
+Worth of note is the ham and all its by-products such as salami and cold cooked meats and.
+Sheep and goats cheese is also delicious.

 Thanks to the good quality of its Olive-oil, Monte San Giovanni Campano is inserted in the list of “The Cities of Oil”.